akhoury/sails-count-middleware/readme.md

 # sails-count-middleware
-Find the count by criteria by adding an 'X-Total-Count' header for all blueprints 'find' calls
+Find the count by criteria by adding an `X-Total-Count` header for all blueprints `find` calls

 # Sails version support
 It only supports __Sails 1.x__